-Doctors and scientists, expand your door frames — your medical frameworks and paradigms — to make genuine tissue T3 sufficiency equally accessible to patients who need a flexible “walker” in their thyroid therapy.
+Doctors and scientists, expand your door frames to allow disabled people through — expand your medical frameworks and paradigms.
+Make genuine tissue T3 sufficiency equally accessible to patients who need adaptive thyroid therapy.

 Abdalla, S. M., & Bianco, A. C. (2014).
 Defending plasma T3 is a biological priority.
 Clinical Endocrinology, 81(5), 633–641. https://doi.org/10.1111/cen.12538

 Bernal, J., Guadaño-Ferraz, A., & Morte, B. (2015).
 Thyroid hormone transporters—Functions and clinical implications.
 Nature Reviews Endocrinology, 11(7), 406. https://doi.org/10.1038/nrendo.2015.66

 Bianco, A. C., Dumitrescu, A., Gereben, B., Ribeiro, M. O., Fonseca, T. L., Fernandes, G. W., & Bocco, B. M. L. C. (2019).
 Paradigms of Dynamic Control of Thyroid Hormone Signaling.
 Endocrine Reviews, 40(4), 1000–1047. https://doi.org/10.1210/er.2018-00275